theoliverlear/Sigwarth-Software-Suite/Npm-Suite/styles-suite/README.md

 # @theoliverlear/styles-suite

-A small set of base SCSS functions and mixins for Sigwarth Software UI projects.
+A set of base SCSS functions, variables, and mixins for user interfaces.
 Publish-ready for GitHub Packages.

 ## Features